joshbegley/nyt-latest/README.md

 https://nytimes.com/2026/01/28/us/politics/rubio-hearing-venezuela.html

 **LeBron James sheds tears during tribute video in latest return to Cleveland**\
-`LeBron James shed tears on the bench during the first timeout of the Lakers’ game against his former team.`\
+`Wednesday marked the 41-year-old James' eighth game in Cleveland as a member of the Lakers.`\
 https://nytimes.com/athletic/7005683/2026/01/28/lebron-james-crying-cavaliers-tribute-video/

 **How the Pro Football Hall of Fame selection process works and who is involved in voting**\